 Any requests to deviate from the eligibility rules should be sent to the Director of Teaching for approval, with ISS firstname.lastname@example.org copied in.

 The course lecturer has a responsibility towards all Teaching Support Providers on their course: in particular to provide them with appropriate guidance and support so that they can best fulfil their roles.

 5.2 Academic oversight for courses

 The course lecturer and the relevant School and University Committees have ultimate academic responsibility for courses.
-This cannot be devolved to TSS employees, for example by asking them to be the sole contact point for students, expecting them to represent the lecturer at exam board meetings, or determine final course marks independently.
+This cannot be devolved to TSP employees, for example by asking them to be the sole contact point for students, expecting them to represent the lecturer at exam board meetings, or determine final course marks independently.

 5.4 Peer support networks